FOSDEM/video-fazantix/layer/framefwd_rework.md

     - if it is zero and the frame is marked for recycling, move it to the recycle bin

 - GetFrameForWriting should:
-    - quickly try getting a frame from the recycle bin
+    - try getting a frame from the recycle bin
-    - if no frame was available, create a frame by depleting the frame budget
-    - if the frame budget is exhausted, return nil and allow the caller to framedrop
+    - if no frame was available return nil and allow the caller to framedrop
         - log a framedrop
     - unmark the frame for recycling and return it